DarkSide666/nofrixion-api-client/src-client/docs/Api/PayoutsApi.md

 Attempts to cancel a scheduled payout.

-If successful the payout will be reverted to a pending state.
+If successful the payout will be reverted to a pending state.  <b>Authorization</b>: End user or Merchant token is required.  <b>User permissions required</b>: CanEditPayouts

 ### Example